whitelex/cloud-photo-gallery/README.md

 - **Smooth Loading Experience**: Skeletons and animations provide a pleasant user experience while images are loading.
 - **Error Handling**: Gracefully handles and displays errors if photos fail to load, with a retry option.
 - **Modern Stack**: Built with React, TypeScript, and styled with Tailwind CSS for a professional and maintainable codebase.
-- **Static & Fast**: Built as a static site with hardcoded data for maximum performance and easy deployment on platforms like Cloudflare Pages.
+- **Static & Fast**: A simple build process bundles the static files for maximum performance and easy deployment on platforms like Cloudflare Pages.

 ## 🚀 Tech Stack

 - **React 19**: For building the user interface.
 - **TypeScript**: For static typing and improved developer experience.
 - **Tailwind CSS**: For utility-first styling.
-- **Zero Build**: Uses ES modules directly in the browser via `esm.sh` CDN for ultimate simplicity.
+- **Zero Build (in development)**: Uses ES modules directly in the browser via `esm.sh` CDN for a fast development loop.
 - **Wrangler**: For local development and Cloudflare integration.

 ## 📂 Project Structure